transcode-open/apt-cyg/README.md

 Bash completion script can be installed  to "/etc/bash_completion.d/apt-cyg" by `completion-install` subcommand.
 It will be automatically updated when apt-cyg is upgraded to newer version.
 If you don't want to update it automatically, execute `completion-install` subcommand in conjunction with `--completion-disable-autoupdate` option.
+And `completion-uninstall` subcommand removes "/etc/bash_completion.d/apt-cyg".

 Some other forks, [Milly / apt-cyg](https://github.com/Milly/apt-cyg) under the cfg / apt-cyg fork, [ashumkin / apt-cyg](https://github.com/ashumkin/apt-cyg) and etc, are also supported it.